Leaf DB

 Databases are essential for most applications, as they help you store and retrieve data efficiently.
 Check out this video from Linux Academy to learn more about databases and the different types available:

 Leaf MVC comes with built-in support for models which are a way to programmatically represent resources in your database using PHP classes.
-For that reason, you have no real need for this module unless you want to use Leaf Auth.
-If you choose to use Leaf DB in your MVC application, we have already set up everything for you.
-All you need to do is to head over to your .env
+For that reason, you have no real need to use the db()

 DB_CONNECTION=mysql